 Mr. James Hindman has over 30 years of global and strategic senior financial experience in the pharmaceutical, biologics, and medical device industries.
 He enjoyed a long and esteemed career with Allergan, Inc., starting with the company as Manager of Accounting in 1984 and most recently serving as Executive Vice President of Finance and Business Development and Chief Financial Officer.
 Under his leadership, Allergan achieved its most robust financial performance in the company’s 64-year history.
 Mr. Hindman was instrumental in facilitating the largest restructuring and rewiring of Allergan, creating $20B in shareholder value that ultimately led to Actavis’ acquisition of Allergan in 2015 and the creation of one of the top ten global pharmaceutical firms.
 During his 30-year tenure at Allergan, Mr. Hindman held various senior leadership positions including Executive Vice President of Finance and Business Development and Chief Financial Officer, and Senior Vice President, Finance and Controller, and was responsible for strategic and financial functions including treasury, investor relations, risk, controller, financial reporting, SEC compliance, audits, acquisitions and divestitures, and strategic planning.
 Additionally, he served as President of the Allergan Foundation from 2009-2015.

 Mr. Hindman earned his MBA from Pepperdine University and a B.S. in accounting from Loyola Marymount University.
-He currently serves as Director of NeuroSigma, Inc. and is a member of the Loyola Marymount University Board of Trustees.
+He currently serves as Director of Sienna Biopharmaceuticals (SNNA), a Director of Aatru Medical, Inc. and as a member of the Loyola Marymount University Board of Trustees.

 Julia C. Owens, Ph.D.

-Dr. Julia C. Owens has an extensive background in venture-backed biopharmaceutical companies and particular expertise in pharmaceutical company transactions.
-Prior to co-founding Millendo, she served as senior vice president, corporate development and strategy at Lycera Corp., where she led the partnering process that led to Lycera's major research partnership with Merck & Co.
-She also acquired a new platform discovery program for the company and negotiated its partnership with the University of Michigan, moving the company to the North Campus Research Complex.
-Prior to Lycera, Dr. Owens served as head of business development at QuatRx Pharmaceuticals for six years.
-There, she established several key partnerships, including one with Shionogi for the approved drug, Osphena®.
-Earlier in her career, Dr. Owens worked at Tularik Inc. (now Amgen San Francisco) in business development for five years, where she led partnering for the oncology and immunology areas, as well as chaired the company's technology acquisition efforts.
-Dr. Owens began her business career at the University of California, San Francisco Office of Technology Management.
+Dr. Julia C. Owens co-founded Millendo Therapeutics in 2012 and has served as President and Chief Executive Officer since its inception.
+Dr. Owens has an extensive track record of building successful biopharmaceutical companies, with particular expertise in business development, strategic partnerships and mergers and acquisitions.
+Prior to co-founding Millendo, she served as senior vice president, corporate development and strategy at Lycera Corp., where she led the partnering process that culminated in a major research partnership with Merck & Co. and the acquisition of a new platform discovery program for the company.
+Prior to Lycera, Dr. Owens served as head of business development at QuatRx Pharmaceuticals where she established key strategic partnerships, including one with Shionogi for the approved drug, Osphena®.
+Earlier in her career, Dr. Owens worked at Tularik Inc. (now Amgen San Francisco) where she led partnering for oncology and immunology as well as technology acquisition efforts, after beginning her biotech business career at the University of California, San Francisco Office of Technology Management.

 Dr. Owens holds a Ph.D. in biochemistry from the University of California, San Francisco and a B.S. in chemistry and B.A. in molecular and cellular biology from the University of California, Berkeley.